Skip to main content

 AspectLiraglutideMGF (Mechano Growth Factor)

-AdministrationSubcutaneous injection once daily at any time, independent of meals.
+AdministrationSubcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.Intramuscular injection into trained muscles within minutes of workout completion.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.Intramuscular injection into trained muscles within minutes of workout completion.
 Must be used immediately after reconstitution due to instability.

 Best For